jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group 10/Analysis-Design/readme.md

 3)	Class Diagram Justification

-**User as a Base Class**
-- Since both Participant and Organizer share common attributes like username and password, it is logical to have a base User class.
+**User as a Base Class**: Since both Participant and Organizer share common attributes like username and password, it is logical to have a base User class.

-**Participant and Organizer Inheritance**
-- Inheriting from User allows code reuse for common functionalities
+**Participant and Organizer Inheritance**: Inheriting from User allows code reuse for common functionalities

-**Association Relationship**
-- These relationships model real-world interactions between users, event progress tracking, and feedback mechanisms, ensuring that the design is intuitive and maintainable.
+**Association Relationship**: These relationships model real-world interactions between users, event progress tracking, and feedback mechanisms, ensuring that the design is intuitive and maintainable.

 ## 🧾 Class Diagram 🗂️